 Qtip: Net Promoter® Score, or NPS, is a customer satisfaction metric on an 11 point scale.
 Unhappy detractors are grouped from 0-6.
 Passives are grouped between 7-8 and Promoters between 9-10.
 Learn more on the Net Promoter® Score page.

-- Create an action or select an existing action.
-Make sure it is an event-based action.
+- Create a workflow or select an existing workflow.
+Make sure it is an event-based workflow.

 - Select your event.
-Here, we chose the survey response event and specified that the action should happen if a response is created.
+Here, we chose the survey response event and specified that the workflow should happen if a response is created.

 - Click Add conditions.